What are Estimated Views?

 Written by Gary Preston

-Updated over a week ago
+Updated over 4 months ago

 Say for instance you are one of the brands mentioned here.
 If we look at SimilarWeb's sitewide traffic, it predicts that 301 million visit the Guardian a month.

 But that’s not how many people will see that piece of coverage.
-The site covers everything from breaking news to sports, culture and lifestyle.
-It would be unrealistic to say that everyone who went to check on the latest football scores or the latest news stayed to read every last piece.
+The site covers everything from breaking news, to sports, culture, and lifestyle.
+It would be unrealistic to say that everyone who went to check on the latest football scores, or the latest news, stayed to read every last piece.

 While sitewide metrics can be useful for understanding how popular a site is, they are not a realistic view of how many people will read your coverage.

-So we use a more realistic figure - Estimated Views
+So we use a more realistic figure - Estimated Views.

-How are Estimated Views calculated?
+How are Estimated Views calculated for online coverage?

 Estimated Views are a proprietary algorithm from CoverageBook and factors in…